 In recent times, ULIPs have become really popular instruments in India.
 Especially after the introduction of the LTCG tax under which they are the few exempt instruments, ULIPs are increasingly being recognized as an important part of financial planning.

 A Unit Linked Insurance Plan or ULIP is a unique plan which provides you an insurance policy along with an investment component.
 A part of your premium payment goes towards life cover, and the other part is invested in funds as your choice.
 Different insurance companies offer different choices of funds.

-If you are looking to invest in a ULIP for the first time, an excellent choice would be Canara HSBC Oriental Bank of Commerce Life Insurance Invest 4G.
+If you are looking to invest in a ULIP for the first time, an excellent choice would be Canara HSBC Life Insurance Invest 4G.
 It offers you a choice between 3 plan options, 4 premium payment modes, 8 different funds, and 4 different portfolio strategies.
 You have the freedom to choose a combination that suits your financial capabilities and future goals.